dfrankland/babel-plugin-ad-lib/README.md

 # babel-plugin-ad-lib

+A Babel plugin to make your code lit AF 🔥

 > Generally redundant improvised or unrehearsed lines that are frequently used
 > in rap music. &mdash; [Urban Dictionary][1]